Pictures say a thousand words

 Yes, that’s Malaysia in the background!
 The lighthouse is part of Raffles Marina, which means there are also expensive boats to photograph.

-Directions: The Johor Straits Lighthouse is within Raffles Marina.
+Directions: The lighthouse is within Raffles Marina.
 It’s right at the end of the pier.

 8. Railway Bridges